h0tk3y/better-parse/README.md

 ## Grammar

-As a convenient way of defining a grammar of a language, there is an abstract class `Grammar`, that collects the `by`-delegated properties into a `Tokenizer` automatically, and also behaves as a composition of the `Lexer` and the `rootParser`.
+As a convenient way of defining a grammar of a language, there is an abstract class `Grammar`, that collects the `by`-delegated properties into a `Tokenizer` automatically, and also behaves as a composition of the `Tokenizer` and the `rootParser`.

 *Note:* a `Grammar` also collects `by`-delegated `Parser<T>` properties so that they can be accessed as `declaredParsers` along with the tokens.
 As a good style, declare the parsers inside a `Grammar` by delegation as well.